-There are many order processing options for restaurants that sign up with Grubhub, and having a point-of-sale (POS) system is not a requirement.
-In fact, Grubhub only integrates with one POS system on the market (Breadcrumb).
+There are many order processing options for restaurants that sign up with Grubhub, and a POS system is not a requirement.
 Once an order is received and confirmed, it must be manually entered into your POS (if you have one) or otherwise copied into the format your restaurant uses for orders.

-At no extra charge, restaurants may add an Order button to their existing websites, which automatically allows orders to be placed and processed.
-For restaurants with a big following and a high-traffic website, this feature can be invaluable because Order button orders are not charged commissions, just delivery fees (if applicable).
+At no extra charge, you can add an Order button to your existing website, which automatically allows orders to be placed and processed online.
+This feature is invaluable for restaurants with a big following and a high-traffic website, because Order button sales are not charged commissions, just delivery fees (if applicable).

 Processing and payment from Grubhub

 The workflow for paying Grubhub commission and receiving payments through Grubhub is simple.
-At the end of each week, Grubhub participants receive a direct deposit in the amount of the total orders received, less the cost of website display (and delivery, if you opt for that).
-The representative I spoke to said that tips are clearly outlined for each transaction so staff can be compensated properly.
-Restaurants that decide to work with Grubhub should consider how this payment process may affect other business-related payments.
+At the end of each week, Grubhub participants receive a direct deposit in the amount of the total orders received, minus the cost of their listing (and delivery, if applicable).
+The representative I spoke to said that tips are clearly outlined for each transaction so that staff can be compensated properly.
+Restaurants that decide to work with Grubhub should consider how this remittance process may affect other business payments.

-Grubhub, and services like it, offer tremendous functionality to restaurants (including some light analytics), but since costs vary according to location and sponsorship level, it's impossible to make a blanket recommendation.
+Grubhub, and services like it, offers tremendous functionality to restaurants (including some light analytics), but since costs vary by location and sponsorship level, it's impossible to make a blanket recommendation.

 As with any business service, the more hands-on you are as a business owner, the more you will get out of the product.
-If you join Grubhub at the lowest non-sponsored subscription level, add a buy button to your website and then proceed to promote your online ordering capabilities to legions of already established adoring eaters, you will probably make a lot of money using Grubhub.
+If you join Grubhub at the lowest non-sponsored subscription level, add an Order button to your website, and then promote your online ordering capabilities to your legions of established eaters, you will probably make money using Grubhub.